“Love and luck are

 “Basically,” I fudged, searching my curriculum database in random memory, to little avail.
 “I mean, you know, the fundamentals…”

-“Yes well, Faine Memorial Clinic would be delighted to get you in here, Mr. Herbert, but the funding just isn’t there at present.
-Plus, fact is, Boulder County has simply worked out many of its problems lately, or weeded them out, so to speak, albeit in true economic Darwinian fashion…”
+“Yes well, Faine Memorial Clinic would be delighted to get you in here, Mister Herbert, but the funding just isn’t there at present.
+Fact is, Boulder County has simply worked out many of its problems lately, or weeded them out, so to speak, albeit in true economic Darwinian fashion…”

 “Beg your pardon?”
 The clinic director looked up at me with upper bifocal acuity.